 By Ernie Birchmeier

-Submit your responses to [email protected] or mail to MFB Community Group Discussion, ATTN: Michelle Joseph, 7373 W. Saginaw Hwy., Lansing, MI 48909.
+Email us at [email protected] or send conventional mail to MFB Community Group Discussion, ATTN: Michelle Joseph, 7373 W. Saginaw Hwy., Lansing, MI 48909